-1. Notifying the holder regarding its request; and

-2. Making reasonable efforts to give the holder the opportunity to protect the information.
+- 1. Notifying the holder regarding the records request; and - 2.
+Making reasonable efforts to give the holder the opportunity to protect the information.

 8.10: Compulsory Legal Process

 (1) Except as provided in 555 CMR 8.10(2) or (3), when any person or entity seeks personal data maintained by the Commission through compulsory legal process, the Commission: